Fight COVID with Fibre

 Trompette et al., 2014); however, our work highlights a dual role of SCFAs.
 By tuning down excessive innate responses, promoting tissue-protective mechanisms, and stimulating specific adaptive immunity, dietary fiber and SCFAs can create an immune balance that ultimately protects against disease.

 The study was done on mice infected with flu but it is likely that the same mechanisms are at work in humans with the corona virus.
-In people with arthritis just 15g of fibre supplement per day for 2 weeks reduced inflammatory markers and joint inflammation.
+For instance just 15g of fibre supplement per day for 2 weeks reduced inflammatory markers and joint inflammation in people with arthritis.
 Another study of human immune cells outside the body in cell culture systems found butyrate was also profoundly anti-inflammatory.
 Several research groups have suggested high fibre intake should help prevent or treat severe respiratory distress from Covid.
 Although this approach makes a lot of sense I have not found any published studies treating Covid with fibre supplements in humans as yet, but the smart bet is to act on these exciting findings and get as much fibre as you can: there are hundreds if not thousands of studies showing improved all cause mortality with higher fibre intakes and not one showing any harm.

 The graphical summary of the study is shown below and I will try to explain the findings in more simple terms but I advise everyone to at least take a look at the huge amount of work that went into the original article.

-The figure shows SFCAs (short chain fatty acids), mainly butyrate increased the number of anti-inflammatory young immune cells (MDPs) in bone marrow.
-These cells transform into scavenging "pacman" like cells in sites of infection and when these anti-inflammatory "alternative" type 2 macrophages move to the infected lung produce healing where "inflammatory" type 1 macrophages could cause a runaway self harm and Severe Adult Respiratory Distress Syndrome (SARS).
+The figure shows SFCAs (short chain fatty acids), mainly butyrate increased the number of anti-inflammatory young immune cells (MDPs) in bone marrow which transform into scavenging "pacman" like cells in sites of infection and when these anti-inflammatory "alternative" type 2 macrophages move to the infected lung produce healing.
+Without the influence of butyrate "inflammatory" type 1 macrophages predominate and have the potential to cause a runaway self harm and Severe Adult Respiratory Distress Syndrome (SARS).
 They also found that SCFAs promoted the production of the cells that are capable of killing the virus (CD8+Tcells) and increased their efficiency at clearing the virus

 Optimal Fiber Intake?